mmuratarat/mmuratarat.github.io/_pages/faq.md

 Subtracting $max_{i} x_{i}$ results in the largest argument to $exp$ being 0, which rules out the possibility of overﬂow.
 Likewise, at least one term in the denominator has a value of 1, which rules out the possibility of underﬂow in the denominator leading to a division by zero.

-This is done for stability reasons: when you exponentiate even large-ish numbers, the result can be quite large. numpy will return `inf` when you exponentiate values over 710 or so.
+This is done for stability reasons: when you exponentiate even large-ish numbers, the result can be quite large. numpy will return `inf` when you exponentiate values over 710 or so which can be seen in the small code below:

 ```python
 import numpy as np